OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Wireshark.md

 ## GNS3 Wireshark

 Using Wireshark to sniff packets in a GNS3 project can be very helpful when diagnosing issues.
 The procedure is shown in [ECT Tech Nugget - N1.1 - GNS3](https://youtu.be/w5qsM3LhpQI) (scrub to 9:49) for details.
 Wireshark functions a bit different in a GNS3 environment.
 It's a two part process.
-Right-Clicking on a link and selecting "Start Capture" will start the packet capture program on the link **and** start Wireshark to view the the packets.
+Right-Clicking on a link and selecting "Start Capture" will start the packet capture program on the link **and** start Wireshark to view the packets.
 The problem is that stopping Wireshark **does not** stop the packet capture program.
-This means will will keep running collecting packets!
+This means it will keep running collecting packets!
 After enough time the gHost will run out of memory and crash if the packet capture program isn't stopped.
 To stop the capture program, right-click on the link again and select "Stop Capture".

-14. In the running GNS3 project right-click on the link between the Ubuntu-GUI-1 and the switch.
+13. On the GNS3 project right-click on the link between the Ubuntu-GUI-1 and the switch.
 In the context menu select `Start Capture` and press OK on the popup dialog box to begin packet capture (AKA packet sniffing).
 Wireshark GUI will auto-start and begin showing packet data for traffic going to or from the Ubuntu-GUI-1 object.
 A small magnifying glass icon will appear in GNS3 on the link.

-15. In the Wireshark display filter use the following filter: `ip.addr==X.X.X.X`.
+14. In Wireshark use the following display filter: `ip.addr==X.X.X.X`.
 Make sure to replace `X.X.X.X` with the IP for the Ubuntu-GUI-1 that was discovered earlier.
-This filter displays traffic going to or from the specified IP (Ubuntu-GUI-1 in this case).
+This filter displays traffic going **to or from** the specified IP (Ubuntu-GUI-1 in this case).

-16. On Ubuntu-GUI-1 open a terminal window and `ping 8.8.8.8`.
+15. On Ubuntu-GUI-1 open a terminal window and `ping 8.8.8.8`.
 Allow it to run for five ping iterations and use CTRL+C to stop ping.

-17. Go back to Wireshark and find those five ping packets (there should also be five responses).
+16. Go back to Wireshark and find those five ping packets (there should also be five responses).

-18. Stop the capture process (not Wireshark).
+17. Stop the capture process (not Wireshark).
 Right-click on the link with the magnifying glass, in the context menu select `Stop Capture`.
 This will stop **new** packets from showing up in Wireshark.

-19. On the filter line in Wireshark add the following to the end after the current filter `&& icmp`.
+18. On the filter line in Wireshark add the following to the end after the current filter `&& icmp`.
 The complete filter will be:

     ``ip.addr==X.X.X.X && icmp``